 I’ve spent most of my life in schools.
 The rest of it I spent in bars—mostly working.
 I’m not entirely convinced professors should earn more than bartenders.
 I’m not sure they do.
 Maybe we should have tip jars on the lecterns.

 I used to write bad poetry; then I quit smoking.
-Poetry is to the atheist as prayer is to the believer.
+My poetry got worse.

-I still like Motorhead, but it can be frustrating, thrashing about with no hair.
+I still like Motorhead, but it can be frustrating because I have no hair.

-I lived in Madrid, Spain, in the early 1980s—watched an attempted coup d'etat unfold and then wither, a cultural renaissance unfold and not wither, and drugs legalized.
+I lived in Madrid, Spain, in the early 1980s—I watched an attempted coup d’etat unfold and then wither, a cultural renaissance unfold and not wither, a Socialist government elected to power, and hash legalized.
 I was a teenager.
-Those were good years.

 I went to Berlin when the wall came down.
 November, 1989.
 I had no place to stay and very little money.
-I met Peter Jennings and asked him if I could sleep in the ABC News van.
+I met Peter Jennings (a famous reporter at the time) and asked him if I could sleep in the ABC News van.
 He said no.

-I wish I could dance like Ian Astbury from The Cult but I can't.
-I blame it on being raised in England where I learned to do the Pogo-Stick while listening to the Sex Pistols.
+I wish I could dance like Ian Astbury from The Cult but I can’t.
 You may think that being able to dance like Astbury is not exactly a great aspiration and you would be right.

 I was raised in a military family and moved a lot, so I tend to get restless.
 One year I got restless and decided to move to New Haven, where I earned my Ph.D. in History at Yale.
 I moved there from Honolulu.
 I’m not so restless anymore.